mongodb/genny/docs/generated/workloads.md

 If the selectivity value is small enough (less than 0.5), the optimal plan is to scan a narrow range of an index and then blocking sort.
-An alternative, suboptimal query plan does a full scan of an index that provides the right sort order, and requires fetching each document before running a residual predicate.
+An alternative, suboptimal query plan does a full scan of an index that provides the right sort order, and requires fetching each document before running a very selective residual predicate: this means each getNext() has to scan many index entries (1/selectivity on average).

-Because the SBE multiplanner can't round-robin, it has a heuristic "try nonblocking plans first".
-This scenario is a worst case for that heuristic, because we'll try the best plan last.
-Otherwise, an IXSCAN and FETCH non-blocking plan will be used.

-Another point of view: this scenario shows that "non-blocking" plans can still do an unbounded amount of work per getNext().
+This case shows that it's important for the multiplanner to round-robin the execution of the candidate plans.
+Historically (in an alternative multiplanner based on SBE execution) we have tried a simpler strategy that runs the candidates sequentially, starting with the nonblocking plans--this heuristic does not work, because a nonblocking plan can still do an unbounded amount of work per getNext().